10 Easy Ways To Keep Chicken Water From Freezing

 8. Use a heated chicken waterer

-If you have access to electricity in and around the chicken coop, the most straightforward recommendation is the heated chicken waterer.
+The most straightforward recommendation is a heated chicken drinking system if you can access electricity around the chicken coop.
 It works like a regular waterer, except you plug it in, and the water stays cool but never freezes.

 The downside is the product can be rather expensive.
 If you’re looking for a cheaper option than a chicken waterer system, look for a heated dog bowl.
 They’re often easier to fill and replace and cheaper.